WEC-Sim/WEC-Sim/source/advanced_features.rst

 Wave Directional Spreading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-WEC-Sim has the ability to model waves with directional spreading, :math:`D\left( \theta \right)`.
+WEC-Sim has the ability to model waves with directional spreading, :math:`D\left( \beta \right)`.
 To define wave directional spreading in WEC-Sim, the following wave class variable must be defined in the WEC-Sim input file:

 	:code:`waves.waveSpread = <user defined directional spreading>;`